SWArch8/alx-low_level_programming/0x10-variadic_functions/README.md

-all about variadic functions in C
+All about variadic functions in C